nilshellerhoff/wordpress-snippets/README.md

-# Wordpress Snippets
+# Custom Code Snippets
-A simple Wordpress Plugin which allows you to add HTML, JS, CSS or PHP snippets to your page
+A simple WP plugin which allows you to add HTML, JS, CSS or PHP snippets to your page

 ### Editing snippet code
 ![image](https://user-images.githubusercontent.com/24147614/147123661-de69566d-292e-4b0e-b545-513a9a7e3d10.png)